Daryaganj

-Daryaganj (literally "A market near a river") is a neighbourhood of Delhi inside the walled city of Shahjahanabad (Old Delhi).
+Daryaganj (literally "A market near a river") is a neighbourhood of Delhi inside the walled city of Old Delhi.
 The "darya" (lit.
 "River") refers to the river Yamuna which was just outside the walled city.
 Daryaganj is one of the three sub-divisions and also the administrative headquarters of the Central Delhi District.
 It starts at Delhi Gate, at the edge of Netaji Subhash Road, which goes towards Red Fort.